BOINC/boinc/android/Vagrant.README.md

 ### Known limitations

 * The Android Virtual Device Manager might not work properly as it needs virtualization which isn't possible within a virtual machine (at least not using VirtualBox).
+Although Hyper-V can run Android Virtual Device Manager.
 * On Windows it seems the VirtualBox manage GPU acceleration a little better on Ubuntu 18.04, than Hyper-V, despite the fact that Windows added [Enhanced Session Mode to Ubuntu 18.04](https://blogs.technet.microsoft.com/virtualization/2018/02/28/sneak-peek-taking-a-spin-with-enhanced-linux-vms/).